 Understanding the MBA degree

 What is an MBA program, exactly?
 We’re glad you asked.
-Honestly, with the diversity of MBA program options out there, it can be hard to understand the full available benefits for you.
+Honestly, with the diversity of MBA program options out there, it can be hard to understand the full available range.
 However, that’s going to be the first thing you need to do in terms of assessing why an MBA is worth it or not.

 Traditional MBA programs tend to take 1-2 years to complete.
-You’ll probably find in-person instruction and a residential environment targeted at young professionals with a few years of post-college work experience who are looking for something more.
+You’ll find in-person instruction and a residential environment targeted at young professionals with a few years of post-college work experience who are looking for something more.

-If you’re already busily engaged with a personal or professional project and don’t want to take time off for MBA study, you still have options!
+If you’re already engaged with a personal or professional project and don’t want to take time off for MBA study, you still have options!
 Part-time MBA programs offer weekend and evening classes and typically take a little longer to complete than a traditional MBA, giving you more flexibility for your degree.

 You also have plenty of online options if in-person instruction doesn’t fit in with your current life trajectory.
 Is an online MBA worth it?
 Definitely, if you’ve got a hold of the right program.
 Some less-than-top-tier online options might not be worth your while though.

 Executive MBA (EMBA) programs target professionals with more extensive career experience who also often hold more senior or leadership-oriented roles.
 An EMBA gives you more of what you need – and less of what you don’t – if you’re already established in your field and want to take your work game to the next level.

 There are lots of reasons why you should get an MBA degree – so we’re just going to give you the most salient points.